AEPi Rho Mu

 Dan Gallagher

-Dan Gallagher who lives with his lovely wife Rita Irwin in the Florida Keys.
+Dan Gallagher lived with his lovely wife Rita Irwin in the Florida Keys.

 Robert Hines ('71) lives in Cary, NC with his dog Max.
 Bob works for the American Kennel Club in Raleigh.